aappddeevv/scalajs-dynamic-modules/README.md

 If you run `npm run build` you will see in the build folder, a separate module something like `621.Scala.js`.
-Webpack automatically sees the react dyanmic module and creates a bundle whose name reflects the webpack output bundle name.
+Webpack automatically sees the react dynamic module and creates a bundle whose name reflects the webpack output bundle name.
 It transforms the scala.js output `HeavyFeature` class into a name resembling the webpack configuration, not the scala.js linker output model.